 Normal:

-Tenderness or lumpiness that occurs in both breasts is normal for many women.
-Many women have the same lumpiness or thickening in both breasts during the menstrual cycle.
+• Tenderness or lumpiness that occurs in both breasts is normal for many people.
+Many people have the same lumpiness or thickening in both breasts during the menstrual cycle.

 Abnormal:

-A normal clinical breast examination does not mean that breast cancer is not present.
-Depending on your age and your personal and family history of breast cancer, your health professional may do other tests, such as a mammogram.
+A normal clinical breast exam does not mean that breast cancer is not present.
+Depending on your age and your personal and family history of breast cancer, your doctor may do other tests, such as a mammogram.

 Credits